 Access to NFL game archives as far back as 2011

-NFL Game Pass replay options are simple and intuitive.
-Simply select the desired NFL season and target week.
+NFL Game Pass replay options are intuitive and straightforward.
+Select the desired NFL season and target week.
 Every game is available for every archived season, from the preseason through the Super Bowl.

 The games you request will appear in a grid, but initially without the final score displayed.
-This is so you won't see any spoilers if you're planning on watching multiple replays and don't want to know the final scores yet.
+The scores are hidden you won't see any spoilers if you're planning on watching multiple replays and don't want to know the final scores yet.

 If you enable the "Scores" setting, the games displayed will show the final score and highlight the winning team.

-The archive of games in Game Pass is huge.
+The archive of games in Game Pass is vast.
 If you like to watch old NFL games, you'll never run out of game film.

 Listen to audio versions of games instead of streaming video